Last Updated on June 21, 2024 by UX World

 Changing the row color

 Another way is to change the background of the table row to indicate invalid entries.
-The detail of the error can be displayed on the top of the current view.
+The details of the error can be displayed on the top of the current view.
 The error message will be removed as soon as the user resolves the error.

 Following the given methods will help you better handle the input validation problem in table design.